hassakura/mlcase-2/README.md

     python3 get_items.py

+In case it doesn't run with python3, try running with python and you should be fine

 The script should use a JSON file with the credentials to access the API, and they are in the **credentials.json** file.

 It generates 2 CSVs with the extracted data from the mercadolibre's API and inserts into tables in BigQuery.